kinoute/moviestills/README.md

 You can change the default `data` folder with the `—data-dir` CLI argument or the `DATA_DIR` environment variable.

-If you use our Docker image to run `moviestills`, don't forget to change the volume path in case you edited the *internal* data folder.
+If you use our Docker image to run `moviestills`, don't forget to change the volume path in case you edited the *internal* `data` folder.
 Again, you should not even bother editing the *internal* `data` folder's path or name anyway as you have volumes to store and get access to these files on the host machine.

 #### Hash filenames

 To get some consistency, you can use the MD5 hash function to normalize image filenames.
-All images will then have 32 hexadecimal digits as filenames.
+All images will then use 32 hexadecimal digits as filenames.
 To enable the *hashing*, use the `—hash` CLI argument or the `HASH=true` environment variable.

 ## Supported Websites